SynPrime/SynPrime/README.md

 In my working life, I have migrated the monitoring system from Nagios to Icinga2.
 I also use this software for my private systems.
 I am currently writing a small icinga2-formula for Salt.

-### Salt
+### SaltStack

-Salt of SaltStack plays a big role in my job.
+SaltStack plays a big role in my job.
 In the past, I established Salt in my current department.
 I also manage my private systems with salt.

 ### MRBS